lorey/data-intensive-latex-documents/README.md

 This framework has since been used by many of my friends, colleagues, and bachelor/master students for academic and corporate work (at my startup [First Momentum](https://firstmomentum.vc)).

-Install with Docker
+Installation with Docker
 ------------
 Be aware that using docker will result in large containers as the LaTeX installation will grow quite big.
+So if you have LaTeX installed anyway, just install it locally.

-To install:
+To install the container:

 ```
 docker-compose build